The State of the Nation

-First, to help our countrymen in the disaster areas: the immediate passage of House Bill 31448 appropriating 10 billion pesos for aid, relief and rehabilitation, and for the repair and reconstruction of permanent structures affected by the recent earthquake.
+First, to help our countrymen in the disaster areas: the immediate passage of House Bill 31448 appropriating P10 billion for aid, relief, and rehabilitation, and for the repair and reconstruction of permanent structures affected by the recent earthquake.

 Second, to further hasten our poverty alleviation and countryside agro-industrial development thrusts, the passage of the following measures:

 1. Providing small and medium enterprises with capital of less than P5,000,000 with an integrated assistance package and services, including more accessible credit and financing;

 2. Strengthening the social amelioration program for the sugar industry;